-Energy and Natural Resources
+Energy and natural resources

-19. It was noted that the area of "New and Renewable Sources of Energy" had not been included in activities proposed for the next period, and it was proposed that this area should be a CDCC priority.
-Collaboration with OLADE should accordingly be pursued in this and other areas of energy, for example, the utilization of solar energy.
+19. It was noted that the area of New and renewable sources of energy had not been included in activities proposed for the next period, and it was proposed that this area should be a CDCC priority.
+Collaboration with OIADE should accordingly be pursued in this and other areas of energy such as, for example, the utilization of solar energy.

-Agenda Item 6 - Work Programme for the biennium 1988-1989
+Agenda Item 6 - Work programme for the biennium 1988-1989

-20. The Committee was asked to take note of the United Nations approved subprogrammes reproduced in the document LC/CAR/G.231.
+20. The Committee was asked to take note of the United Nations approved subprogrammes reproduced in document IC/CAR/G.231.

-Agenda Items 7 and 8 - Nedium term plan 1990 - 1995 Draft Summary of Outputs for 1990 - 1991
+Agenda Items 7 and 8 - Medium-term plan 1990-1995 and draft summary of proposed work programme output for 1990-1991